AdaCore/ada_language_server/integration/vscode/ada/CONTRIBUTING.md

 When supplying new classifications it is a good idea to keep everything as close to [Annex P](http://ada-auth.org/standards/rm12_w_tc1/html/RM-P.html) definitions as possible.
 Furthermore, check for regressions.

+Furthermore, classifications within `repository` should be kept in alphabetical order.

+## Final Notes

-Do not hesitate to ask for advice or help.
+Do not hesitate to ask for advice or help. *Any* working contributions are greatly appreciated.